Code-Institute-Submissions/gabriele-andolina-the-underwater-gang_OctResub/README.md

 View the live project here: https://the-underwater-gang.herokuapp.com/.

-The Underwater Gang is the website for a community of scuba divers, currently offering a blog for users to share their knowledge and experience on all things scuba and growing to include more features.
+The Underwater Gang is the website for a community of scuba divers; it currently offers:
+  - a blog for users to share their knowledge and experience on all things scuba;
+  - a personal logbook for divers to log their dives.

 ![A preview of the site on different screens](documentation/images/site-responsive.png)